UCSD-CSS-001/ucsd-css-001.github.io/_build/html/_sources/course/expectations.md

 - **Lots of practice:** There are many small assignments, rather than a few large tests.

-- **Objective evaluation:** (Simple) computer programs either work as intended or not.
+- **Objective evaluation:** Computer programs either work as intended or not.
+We have designed the grading of labs and problem sets so that you can test your code to make sure that it works before turning it in (although see next section on effort).

-- **Scale effort not grades:** All students can get a good grade, but students who find the material new and difficult will have to spend more time and exert more effort.
+- **Scale effort not grades:** All students can get a good grade, but students who find the material new and difficult will have to spend more time and exert more effort to get all of their code working properly.

 - **Effort required:** For many students, this course requires more effort than most social science courses.
-To succeed you need to start assignments early, work consistently, and persevere through failure.
+To succeed you need to start assignments early, work consistently, persevere through failure (which all programmers, no matter the skill level, must do), and ask questions during class/lab/office hours.

 For further details to refine your expectations about this class read: